xarial/codestack/solidworks-api/document/drawing/export-dimensions/index.md

 ![Dimensions information opened in Excel](dimensions-report.png){ width=600 }

-Resulting file is saved into the same folder as original drawing and named *[drawing name]-dimensions.csv*
+Output file is saved into the same folder as original drawing and named *[drawing name]-dimensions.csv*

 {% code-snippet { file-name: Macro.vba } %}